Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 ### Running the Emulation Flows

 SDAccel provides two emulation flows which allow testing the application before deploying it on the F1 instance.
 The flows are referred to as software emulation and hardware emulation, respectively.
   * Software emulation is used to identify syntax issues and verify the behavior of application.
   * Hardware emulation is used to get performance estimates for the accelerated application.

-1. Make sure current directory is idct/design.
+1. Make sure current directory is `design`.
 Run below commands in the terminal window.
     ```
     make run TARGET=sw_emu
     ```